 - 1/4 cup brandy

-- 1 (12 ounce) can ginger ale
+- 1 can ginger ale (12 ounces)

-- Colored sugar, for rimming glasses
+- Colored sugar for rimming glasses

 - Rinse and de-stem grapes, then pat dry.
 Spread in a single layer a baking sheet, then place in the freezer at least 2 hours before you plan to serve.